coryarcangel/Cookery/README.md

     ./deepfry-video.sh -r history.txt -fr 60 -o video-output vid.mp4

 This script generates individual frames from the video at the specified framerate, saves deep fried versions of each frame following the history file into a `deepfried` subfolder, and recombines those frames back into a video called `out.mp4` in `deepfried`.
-It also copies over the sound from the source video.